Tudor Dixon on receiving Trump’s endorsement in Michigan’s GOP governor’s primary

 Traugott says that lack of experience may show more in the fall.
 That’s when whoever clinches the GOP’s nomination has to face off against Democratic incumbent Governor Gretchen Whitmer in debates.

 There are three other candidates in the GOP gubernatorial primary race.
-They are Ryan Kelley, Garrett Saldano, and Minister Ralph Rebandt.
+They are Ryan Kelley, Garrett Soldano, and Minister Ralph Rebandt.

 Copyright 2022 Gray DC.
 All rights reserved.